jyo64/Face-Recognition-for-CCTV-with-one-shot-learning/README.md

 If you want to run the Face Recognition Script along with the Database and server (I've Used Laragon Here) just execute main_script.bat (Username and password of testing database is both "root")

+To run the whole thing :

+1:  Properly initiate the server connection in addtodb.php and addtodb.py
+2: Start the server
+3: run cctv.py and dbupdater.py parallely